 The key of the SDI is the measurement of subsidy.
 The comparison of subsidy to revenue from loans is important, but secondary.
 Many things affect subsidy, and subsidy could be compared with any item from the financial statements.
 Yaron (1994) focuses not only on revenue from loans but also on loan recuperation, deposit mobilization, and administrative costs.
-Four reasons support the choice to focus first on revenue from loans.
+The choice to focus first on revenue from loans makes sense for four reasons.

 First, DFIs often set interest rates by decree or have rates set for them by governments or donors.
 Within a range, the DFI can often change them with a stroke of a pen.
-In theory, interest-rate hikes can dampen demand and prompt loan losses (Morduch, 1998b; Stiglitz and Weiss, 1981).
-In practice, few DFIs have doused demand or spawned a rash of default with higher interest rates because demand outstrips supply (Rosenberg, 1996; Box 4).
+In theory, interest rate hikes can dampen demand and prompt loan losses (Morduch 2000; Stiglitz and Weiss 1981).
+In practice, few DFIs have doused demand or spawned a rash of default with higher interest rates because demand outstrips supply (Rosenberg 1996) (box 2.2; figures 2.2, 2.3).
 An efficient DFI does not gouge when it charges enough to cover its costs in the long term.